nus-cs2103-AY1617S2/addressbook-level4/docs/DeveloperGuide.md

 ### Author: Chia Sin
 ### Product: Toodledo
 ### Advantages:
 * Has many features to use
 * Email Sync
 * Tells you what to do
 * Able to set default so minimal adjustment is needed
 * Able to type commands

 ### Disadvantages:
 * Need too many clicks for settings and other features other than task
 * Need to click to delete and update
 * Need internet for desktop version to use.

 ### Author: Kean Wai
 ### Product: Sticky Notes
 ### Advantages:
 * Simple and easy to use (functions like text document)
 * Can be navigated using keyboard only
 * Starts up automatically on entering desktop
 * Works offline
 * Comes preinstalled on windows so no need for special IT permissions
 ### Disadvantages:
-* Unable to sync with deadline
+* Unable to sync with email
 * Lack of functionality (No reminders, calendar view, etc.)
 * Requires windows to be installed

 ### Author: Jin Shun
 ### Product: Momentum
 ### Advantages:
 * Simple to use
 * Nice background
 * Helpful way of reminding users of pending tasks, every time user opens new tab in chrome
 * Has integration with full fledged task managers like trello
 ### Disadvantages:
 * Only works with chrome browser
 * Requires internet connection
 * Unable to set deadline for tasks
 * Minimal features

 ### Author: Huanhui
 ### Product: Wunderlist
 ### Advantages:
 * Some shortcut keys available, good user flexibility
 * CRUD can function offline
 * Many features such as the ability to set reminders, due dates, recurring tasks
 * Tasks are automatically sorted by due date
 * Able to display completed tasks
 * Well designed UI
 ### Disadvantages:
 * Not fully functional on keyboard, still need to use mouse to do operations such as select task
 * Do not have an undo function
 * Requires installation